View your shopping cart.

 A complex hero.
 A forgotten story.
 The first witness to reveal the full truth of the Holocaust . . .

-Award-winning journalist and bestselling novelist Jonathan Freedland tells the astonishing true story of Rudolf Vrba, the man who broke out of Auschwitz to warn the world of a truth too few were willing to hear.
+Award-winning journalist and bestselling novelist Jonathan Freedland tells the astonishing true story of Rudolf Vrba, the man who--in an act of incredible resistance during WWII--broke out of Auschwitz to warn the world of a truth too few were willing to hear.

 And yet too few heeded the warning that Vrba had risked everything to deliver.
 Though Vrba helped save two hundred thousand Jewish lives, he never stopped believing it could have been so many more.

-This is the story of a brilliant yet troubled man--a gifted "escape artist" who, even as a teenager, understood that the difference between truth and lies can be the difference between life and death.
-Rudolf Vrba deserves to take his place alongside Anne Frank, Oskar Schindler, and Primo Levi as one of the handful of individuals whose stories define our understanding of the Holocaust.
+This powerful Holocaust biography is the story of a brilliant yet troubled man--a gifted "escape artist" who, even as a teenager, understood that the difference between truth and lies can be the difference between life and death.
+Rudolf Vrba deserves to take his place alongside Anne Frank, Oskar Schindler, and Primo Levi as one of the handful of individuals whose stories define our understanding of Jewish history and the Holocaust.

 FROM BABYLON TO TIMBUKTU